AzrReen/book-community-app/README.md

 Application Architecture
 The application is structured into three main layers:
 1. Presentation Layer (UI Layer)
 This layer handles all user-facing components and interactions.
-It consists of Flutter widgets that represent screens such as authentication, marketplace listings, book details, community feed, and chat screens.
+It consists of Flutter widgets that represent screens such as authentication, marketplace listings, book details, community feed, and chat screens. <br>
 Key responsibilities:
 - Rendering UI components using Flutter widgets
 - Handling user input through forms and buttons